PangestuSES/testtech_elitech/README.md

     DB_USERNAME=username_db
     DB_PASSWORD=password_db
     ```
-6. Set up the database (choose one)
+6. Set up the database

     The SQL dump file is located in the `database` folder (`database/elitech_test.sql`).
 You can import it with:
     ```bash